cpske/programming1/git/intro-git.md

 cmd> git checkout -- Report.docx
 ```

-If your cat deletes (or edits) lots of files, you can revert *everything* your working copy to the most recent (HEAD) revision in git.
+If your cat deletes (or edits) lots of files, you can revert *everything* in  working copy to the most recent revision in git.
 This will discard all changes to your working copy since the last "git commit".
 ```shell
 # Be careful.
 This will overwrite your working copy
 # with the most recent revision commited to git.